 Young students learn best by playing.
-If initial exposure to classroom learning occurs in an overly academic setting, the student may fail to acquire a strong sense of curiosity and become disinterested in school.
+If initial exposure to classroom early learning occurs in an overly academic setting, the student may fail to acquire a strong sense of curiosity and become disinterested in school.
 A good preschool fosters a desire to learn that youngsters will carry with them throughout their entire academic careers and beyond.
-Trinity Lutheran Classical School in Miles City allows children to learn in methods that interest them, allowing them to form a positive rapport with learning.
+Trinity Lutheran Classical School in Miles City allows preschoolers to learn in methods that interest them, allowing them to form a positive rapport with early learning.

-Children spend a significant amount of time in preschool with other people who are not members of their families.
+Children spend a significant amount of time in prekindergarten with other people who are not members of their families.
 The setting provides numerous opportunities to make friends, collaborate, listen, and develop basic communication skills.